IBM-Cloud/Kitura-Starter/README.md

 App Kitura-Starter was started using this command `Kitura-Starter`

-Showing health and status for app Kitura-Starter in org roliv@us.ibm.com / space dev as roliv@us.ibm.com...
+Showing health and status for Kitura-Starter in org roliv@us.ibm.com / space dev as roliv@us.ibm.com...
 OK

 requested state: started